shorock/islandora_composer/README.md

 * 2 - `composer install` from inside it

 * 3 - set your webroot to the generated "web/" directory, symlink it somewhere into your webroot... your call

+* 4 - going forward, consider doing your modules installs with `composer require drupal/panels` rather than `drush dl panels`.
+If you do so, those end up in composer.json and composer.lock, you can VCS them, and goodness shall follow.

 ## Included